Welcome to the Playroll blog

 Ready to explore new markets to reap the benefits of a global workforce?
 When looking at hiring in a new country, assessing it according to these criteria can help you make the best choice for your business:

-Based on criteria such as high education levels, reliable infrastructure, competitive cost evaluations, political stability, language proficiency, and robust legal protections, here’s our choice of top 10 countries to hire international employees.
+Based on criteria such as high education levels, reliable infrastructure, probationary periods, competitive cost evaluations, political stability, language proficiency, and robust legal protections, here’s our choice of top 10 countries to hire international employees.
 In no specific order:

 Boasting a high level of education and robust infrastructure, Germany offers a competitive cost of living and attractive employee benefits.
 The country is increasingly embracing remote work, heightening its appeal to international employers.